microsoft/vstest-docs/RFCs/0014-Telemetry-Design.md

 ## Motivation
 Telemetry will help us make the test experience better.

-## Events to be gathered
-1. Discover Tests
-2. Run Tests
-3. Run Selected Tests

-* We will be collecting the data points for all the above events end to end to improve our features.
-This events will be gathered for both design mode scenarios and command Line Interfaces which will help us reach out to every possible customers.

-## Data Points
+## Data Points gathered
 1. Total number of tests discovered/ran by each adapter.
 2. Total number of adapters discovered.
-3. Time taken to start Execution/Discovery Engine.
-4. Number of sources sent for discovery/execution.
+3. Number of sources sent for discovery/execution.
-5. Total time taken by each adapter to run/discover Tests.
+4. Total time taken by each adapter to run/discover Tests.
-6. Total adapters used to run/discover tests.
+5. Total adapters used to run/discover tests.
-7. Total time taken for discovery/execution.
+6. Total time taken for discovery/execution.
-8. Paralled enabled or not.
+7. Paralled enabled or not.
-9. Data Collectors Enabled or not.
+8. List of Data Collectors Enabled.
-10. Peak Working set for Run.
+9. List of loggers Used.
-11. Discovery/Execution State.
+10. Discovery/Execution State.
+11. TargetOS.
+12. Target Framework.
+13. Target Platform.
+14. Target Device.
+15. MaxCPU count.
+16. TestPlatform Version.
+17. CommandLine switches Used {/Settings, /Parallel, /EnableCodeCoverage, /InIsolation, /Platform, /Framework, /UseVsixExtensions}.

 ## Telemetry Design
 ### Sending Consent for Collecting Metrics in Test Platform for Design Mode Scenarios.
-We have given options in TestPlatformOptions to send consent from Design Mode Scenarios.
-The users have to set CollectMetrics to send whether to collect Metrics or not.
+The "CollectMetrics" field has been added in [TestPlatformOptions](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Client/TestPlatformOptions.cs) to send consent from Design Mode Scenarios(Visual Stusio IDE etc) to TestPlatform.
+The users have to set "CollectMetrics" so that TestPlatform can collect Metrics and send it back to the users.

-    /// <summary>
-    /// Options to be passed into the Test Platform during Discovery/Execution.
-    /// </summary>
-    [DataContract]
-    public class TestPlatformOptions
-    {
-        /// <summary>
-        /// Gets or sets the filter criteria for test cases.
-        /// </summary>
-        /// <remarks>
-        /// This is only used when running tests with sources.
-        /// </remarks>
-        [DataMember]
-        public string TestCaseFilter { get; set; }

-        /// <summary>
-        /// Gets or sets the filter options if there are any.
-        /// </summary>
-        /// <remarks>
-        /// This will be valid only if TestCase filter is present.
-        /// </remarks>
-        [DataMember]
-        public FilterOptions FilterOptions { get; set; }

-        /// <summary>
-        ///  Gets or sets whether Metrics should be collected or not.
-        /// </summary>
-        [DataMember]
-        public bool CollectMetrics { get; set; }
-    }

-How to use?
+The [IVsTestConsole Wrapper](https://github.com/Microsoft/vstest/blob/master/src/Microsoft.TestPlatform.VsTestConsole.TranslationLayer/Interfaces/IVsTestConsoleWrapper.cs) contains API's that support TestPlatformOptions.
+Users have to use that API's to send consent to the TestPlatform for collecting Metrics.

 ### Collecting Data
 * Collect Telemetry Data Points in various process(testhost,datacollector etc) and send it to vstest.console process where it will be uploaded.

 **For eg:**
 * In Test Host Process: